isabella232/infobip-pubnub-demo/README.md

 }
 ```

-With that we now have all the functionality needed for a standard chat app.
+We now have all the functionality needed for a standard chat app.

 ![Chat in progress](img/chat.png)

 ### SMS fallback

-Unfortunately, our current implementation is entirely reliant on user's internet connection.
-Loosing it would prevent them from receiving time critical messages.
-We'll implement the SMS fallback by tracking users online status via the PubNub's presence feature.
+Up to this point, our current implementation is fully reliant on a user's access to Internet connection.
+Losing data/Wifi would prevent user from receiving time critical messages.
+We'll implement the SMS fallback by tracking user's online status via PubNub's presence feature.

 To use the presence functionality it must first be enabled in the keyset configuration.
-Once that's done we need to make a small update to our static web app.
-PubNub client's configuration needs to be updated with presence specific properties:
+Once that's done, we need to make a small update to our static web app.
+PubNub's client configuration needs to be updated with presence specific properties:

 ```javascript
 // initialization